cicdops/awesome-ciandcd/README.md

 * [coveralls](https://coveralls.io)  Track your project's code coverage over time, changes to files, and badge your GitHub repo
 * [GitLab CI](https://about.gitlab.com/gitlab-ci/) - Based off of ruby.
 They also provide GitLab, which manages git repositories.
 * [IBM DevOps Services](https://hub.jazz.net) - Develop, track, plan, and deploy software onto the IBM Bluemix cloud platform.
 * [deploybot](https://deploybot.com) - Instantly build and ship code anywhere in one consistent process for your entire team.
+* [Semaphore CI](https://semaphoreci.com/) — Fast and easy to use continuous integration and deployment service with native Docker support.

 ## Infrastructure
 The hardware,virtual machines, fram management, docker